Roogry/dcd-flut-local-file/README.md

 # Dicoding Flutter Local File

 This repository contains a Flutter mobile application developed for learning fundamental flutter development based on [Dicoding Class](https://www.dicoding.com/academies/195).
-The application focuses on creating simple read and write to file that stored on internal storage Android and iOS.
+The application focuses on creating simple read and write to file that stored on internal storage based on iOS design.

 ## Getting Started